t-hamano/richtext-extension/readme.txt

 2. Activate the plugin through the \'Plugins\' menu in WordPress.

 == Changelog ==

+= 1.0.2 =
+* Fix: Problem that style is not reflected on first installation
+* Fix: Problem that preview does not switch when status is changed.

 = 1.0.1 =
 * Update: build process